cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ChangeRequestsApi.md

 Get Change Request

-Get a Change Request by UID in the CDO tenant.
+Get a Change Request by UID in the SCC tenant.

 ### Example